-In addition to (protected) bike lanes, investments in secure and clearly signed bike parking throughout the city would support cyclists and encourage more biking.
+In addition to protected bike lanes, investments in secure and clearly signed bike parking throughout the city would support cyclists and encourage more biking.
 An increase in both public and private bike parking is needed.

-Change the narrative Change the public narrative from "cyclists are mostly young, fit, white men" to "biking is for everyone" to encourage women and minorities to bike more.
+Change the narrative Change the public narrative from "cyclists are mostly young, fit, white men" to "biking is for everyone" to encourage women and people of color to bike more.
 Providing more diverse and inclusive imagery of cyclists would be a good start.